PositionV2024/Punish/README.md

 ## New updates
 <details>
     <summary> Punishment plugin 1.2 <summary>
     In this update, I have adjusted the size of the punishment GUI.
-I have also create a configuration file to store in banned player's UUID.</summary>
+I have also create a configuration file to store in banned player's UUID.
 </details>
 <details>
     https://www.youtube.com/watch?v=gRA8qIQiba8